Shellular Metamaterial Design via Compact Electric Potential Parametrization: Related Work

 \subsection{Homogenization}

-Different types of solids have led to various homogenization approaches.
-Schumacher et al.~\shortcite{schumacher2018mechanical} introduced a macroscale equivalent thin-shell model to derive parameters for mesoscale thin shells, while Yuan et al.~\shortcite{yuan2024volumetric} proposed a novel volumetric homogenization method specifically targeting knitwear.
+For shell homogenization, Schumacher et al.~\shortcite{schumacher2018mechanical} introduced a macroscale equivalent thin-shell model to derive parameters for mesoscale thin shells, while Yuan et al.~\shortcite{yuan2024volumetric} proposed a novel volumetric homogenization method specifically targeting knitwear.
 Additionally, Chen and Otaduy presented a high-order RBF interpolation technique in polar coordinates to address thin-shell homogenization~\cite{chan2024polar}.
 Although our work also focuses on thin shells, we regard our building blocks as three-dimensional unit cells rather than patches, distinguishing our approach from prior studies.
-Recently, data-driven surrogate models have emerged, including physics-informed neural networks equipped with spectral normalization, which strictly enforce Voigt--Reuss bounds and provide rapid yet physically consistent tensor predictions~\cite{keshav2025spectral}.
+Recently, data-driven models have emerged for efficient material prediction and design~\cite{Peng_2022,keshav2025spectral}.
+FFT-based homogenization methods have also been explored for cellular material design~\cite{Chen_2022}.

-We use a Finite-Element-based homogenization scheme~\cite{geers2010multi}, whereby linear elasticity is solved on a representative volume element (RVE).
-We apply a uniform strain to the RVE for homogenization~\cite{panetta2015elastic, zhang2023optimized}.
-Other formulations such as energy-based formulation that imposes unit test strains directly on the boundaries of the base cell also exist~\cite{xia2015design}.
-According to Hashin~\shortcite{hashin1983analysis}, this energy-based scheme is equivalent to the standard asymptotic homogenization for predicting effective material properties~\cite{guedes1990preprocessing}.
+We use a Finite-Element-based homogenization scheme~\cite{geers2010multi, panetta2015elastic, zhang2023optimized}, whereby linear elasticity is solved on a representative volume element (RVE).
+We extend \cite{zhang2023optimized} to more efficiently support shells.